-This certificate is designed for individuals seeking an introduction to the role of the Care-Giver in the Assisted Living environment.
-This includes those basic skills outlined by the Arizona State Department of Health Services resident advocacy, nutrition and personal care, assisting the resident with self-medication, documentation, team collaboration, communication, promotion of socialization and recreation, rehabilitation, environmental safety, planning services, business practices and personnel management, and the policies, procedures, laws and regulation governing assisted living.
+This certificate is designed for individuals seeking an introduction to the role of the caregiver in the assisted living environment.
+This includes the basic skills outlined by the Arizona State Department of Health Services.
+Skills include resident advocacy, nutrition and personal care, assisting the resident with self-medication, documentation, team collaboration, communication, promotion of socialization and recreation, rehabilitation, environmental safety, planning services, business practices and personnel management, and the policies, procedures, laws and regulation governing assisted living.
 Prepares the student for entry-level employment in the growing assisted living industry.